 Q: What is Fenway Farms?

 A: This 5,000 square foot rooftop farm within Fenway Park utilizes a milk crate container growing system.
-Harvested produce is served throughout the park, primarily in the Dell/EMC Club restaurant.
+Harvested produce is served throughout the park, primarily in the Dell/EMC Club restaurant in partnership with Aramark.
 Fenway Farms was installed to further exemplify the Red Sox’ commitment to helping protect and preserve the environment and the neighbors around Fenway Park.

 Q: How did the Fenway Farms project come about?